Postpartum Depression therapy covered by Aetna

 Using your Aetna benefits

-Phoenix Health is in-network with Aetna β which means your mental health benefits apply directly, without you having to navigate out-of-network claims or superbills.
+Phoenix Health is in-network with Aetna, which means your mental health benefits apply directly, without you having to deal with out-of-network claims or superbills.
+Our therapists are PMH-C certified and specialize in perinatal mental health, including postpartum depression, perinatal anxiety, and birth trauma.
 One thing that confuses a lot of people: your insurance card might not say Aetna at all.
 If it says CVS Health, Meritain Health, or First Health, those are all the same network.
 Same benefits, same coverage, same therapists.
-Before your first session, our team verifies your specific plan details β your deductible status, your specialist copay, and whether any prior authorization is required.
+Before your first session, our team verifies your specific plan details, including your deductible status, your specialist copay, and whether any prior authorization is required.
 Under the Mental Health Parity and Addiction Equity Act, your Aetna plan is required to cover behavioral health services at the same level it covers medical care.
-For most Aetna plans, that means a specialist copay (typically $20β$50) once your deductible is met, and sessions are FSA and HSA eligible.
+For most Aetna plans, that means a specialist copay (typically $20 to $50) once your deductible is met, and sessions are FSA and HSA eligible.
 If you want to double-check before calling us, dial the member services number on your insurance card and ask: 'Do I have in-network mental health benefits, and what is my specialist copay?'
-We're also happy to do this legwork for you β it's one of the first things we handle after you schedule your free consultation.
+We're also happy to do this legwork for you.
+It's one of the first things we handle after you schedule your free consultation.

 β In-network coverage